ibm-cloud-docs/databases-cli-plugin/cloud-databases-cli.md

 ## Connections
 {: #connections}

 Get connection strings and certificate information to use when you connect to your deployment.
+Manage connections for those databases that have the option.

 ### `ibmcloud cdb deployment-connections`
 {: #deployment-connections}